iparsrc/log-in-system-jwt/README.md

 ## /users/profile
 Send a GET request.
 Returns an application/json:
-if jwt is valid:
+If jwt is valid:
 ```
 {
-  "id": user-id,
+  "id": "<user-id>",
-  "name": user-name,
+  "name": "<user-name,
-  "email": user-email
+  "email": "<user-email>"
 }
 ```
-else:
+Else:
 ```
 {
   json containing the error.
 }
 ```